lukesorvik/Data-Structures-in-Java/README.md

   - A self-balancing binary search tree that maintains logarithmic height for efficient operations.

 - **Chaining Hash Table:**
-  - A hash table that uses any dictionary data structure as each bucket in the hashtable to chain elements.
-Supports separate chaining.
+  - A hash table that uses separate chaining where each bucket uses any dictionary data structure in the hashtable to chain elements.

 - **HashTrieMap:**
   - A map implementation using tries for efficient storage and retrieval of key-value pairs.